 Her previous exhibitions include: Embodied Spaces, Framer Framed Amsterdam (2015); Residual: Traces of the Black Body, New Art Exchange, Nottingham (2015) as part of FORMAT International Photography Festival; Basket Case II, National Gallery of Zimbabwe, Harare and Bulawayo (2014-15); WHERE WE’RE AT!
 Other voices on gender at the Summer of Photography, Bozar, Brussels (2014); George Hallett: Consigned for Future Memory, PR1 Gallery, University of Central Lancashire (2014), Gideon Mendel: Drowning World, Tiwani Contemporary, London (2013); Dak’Art Biennale, Dakar (2012); Photoquai Biennial, Paris (2011); and Brighton Photo Fringe, Brighton (2010).

 At Framer Framed, Eyene hosted a curating masterclass entitled Curating Body Narratives in reference to contemporary art in Africa and the diaspora.
-In 2015 she curated the exhibition Embodied Spaces at Framer Framed.
+In 2015 she also curated the exhibition Embodied Spaces (2015) at Framer Framed.